rgbconsulting/rgb-pos/pos_order_taxes/README.md

 * Include taxes into the POS order
 * Add option in the POS configuration to include taxes in the product price
+* Show price with taxes in the POS receipt if the tax included option is checked

 Credits